 - A spare wide socket with at least 24 pins.
 Turned pin makes this easier.

-Once you have filled all the wide holes, insert the spare socket into the top of the turned pins.
+Once you have filled all the wide holes, insert the dead chip into the top of the turned pins.
 This will aid in soldering.

 Flip the board over and solder in all the pins.
-Remove the socket once complete.
-If your socket isn’t as long as your pins, you’ll need to add more pins and move the socket.
+Remove the chip once complete.
+If your chip isn’t as long as your pins, you’ll need to add more pins and move the chip.

 Once all the pins are soldered in, cut the thin part of the legs off them.
 Yes, it feels criminal, but we’re using these as sockets, not as pins.